Do you know someone who is struggling with autistic burnout?

 I have written these guidelines based on my professional and personal experience of Autistic Burnout.
 The advice will not be right for everyone and each individual person will need to work out what helps them to get out of and avoid Autistic Burnout.
 I hope it provides a starting point for some useful conversations and eventually a joint plan that will help the person to thrive.
 It might help to share this article with the person you are worried about and ask them to highlight any of the sections they would find useful.

-I specialise in working with people experiencing Autistic Burnout and have written a blog series, free mini course and a paid online course and community to help people recover from autistic burnout and live more authentic, sustainable and inspired lives.
-For news of my latest posts and resources please follow me on Facebook or Twitter
+I specialise in working with people experiencing Autistic Burnout and I have written a blog series and have an online course and community to help people recover from Autistic Burnout and live authentic, energised and inspired lives.
+For news of my latest posts and resources please join my mailing list.